Amram Mitzna: Political career

-In 1993, the same year as finishing his military career, Mitzna was elected mayor of Haifa representing Labor, and re-elected in 1998.
+In 1993, the same year he finished his military career, Mitzna was elected mayor of Haifa representing Labor.
+He was re-elected in 1998.
 He won the Labor's leadership election on 19 November 2002 with 53.6% of the vote, defeating incumbent Binyamin Ben-Eliezer and Member of the Knesset Haim Ramon.
 During campaigning for the 2003 elections, Mitzna proposed that Israel pursue further negotiations with the Palestinian Authority, but if they failed to yield a solution, that Israel withdraw from the Gaza Strip and most of the West Bank, and unilaterally set its final borders.
 His position was lambasted by Likud leader Ariel Sharon, though later partially implemented by him as the disengagement plan.

-Mitzna oversaw Labor's second worst electoral performance up to 2003 when leading it in that year's election. the party won just 19 seats.
-He resigned as party leader shortly after, replaced by Shimon Peres.
+Mitzna oversaw Labor's second worst electoral performance up to 2003 when leading it in that year's election, with the party winning just 19 seats.
+He resigned as party leader shortly thereafter, being replaced by Shimon Peres.

 In November 2005, the Internal Affairs Minister appointed Mitzna acting mayor of Yeruham, a town in the southern Negev region, after the elected mayor was forced to step aside, due to incompetence.
 Mitzna resigned from the Knesset to take up the role.

 In April 2008 and June 2009, Mitzna signed letters of support for the recently created J Street American pro-peace lobby group.

 Mitzna ran for the leadership of the Labor party a second time in 2011.
-He won 12% of the vote in the first round and was eliminated. he endorsed Amir Peretz in the second round.
+He won 12% of the vote in the first round and was eliminated.
+He then endorsed Amir Peretz in the second round.

 On 1 December 2012, Mitzna joined Tzipi Livni's new party, Hatnuah.
 He was elected to the Knesset in second place on the party's list in the 2013 elections.
 On 24 December 2014 he announced he was retiring from politics and would not seek re-election in 2015, although he supported the Zionist Union, an alliance of Hatnuah and Labor that had been formed for the elections.